Heatblur-Simulations/f-4e-manual/src/cockpit/overview.md

 ![ext_cockpit](../img/ext_f4_cockpit_overview.jpg)

-Greetings, _phaboulus_ Crewmen!
+Greetings, _phabulous_ Crewmen!
 Get ready for an in-depth look into the cockpit of the F-4E Phantom II by Heatblur.

 The following chapter gives a detailed overview of the Pilots cockpit, as well